kamil-rudnicki/obsidian-recent-notes/README.md

 2. Extract the files into your `.obsidian/plugins/obsidian-recent-notes` folder
 3. Reload Obsidian
 4. Enable the plugin in your settings

-## Not Yet Implemented

-- Sticky headers that works with transcluent
-- Animate when note is changing position
-- Animate new note

 ## Support